 “Who is that man?”, asks May Ryer, played by Brea Grant, who is also the writer of Natasha Kermani’s Lucky.
-May writes how-to and self-help manuals for women in business, and is constantly having to hustle not just to create her work, but to promote it, to get it reprinted, to get her next commission.
+May is herself a writer, penning how-to and self-help manuals for women in business, and is constantly having to hustle not just to create her work, but to promote it, to get it reprinted, to get her next commission.
 After a frustrating discussion with her agent at the beginning of the film as to how she should follow up her most recent book Go It Alone (she dismisses his suggestion of a sequel called Go It Alone Together), May gets into her car at the parking garage, drives home with Jefferson Airplane’s White Rabbit playing on the stereo – and disappears down her own disorienting rabbit hole.
 For that night, not only is she woken by a masked intruder (Hunter C. Smith) who breaks into the suburban house, but her husband Ted (Dhruv Uday Singh) calmly informs her: “Honey, that’s the Man.
 The Man that comes every night and tries to kill us.”

 Together, they manage to kill the Man first – but his corpse then mysteriously disappears, and Ted, following an argument, himself takes off not long after, leaving May to ‘go it alone’ against the same murderous masked Man every night, in a sort of slasher-style Groundhog Day whose bludgeoning repetition leaves May feeling confused, isolated and exhausted.
-Soon the Man just becomes another irritating part of May’s routine, like the endless talks and book signings that she does by day as part of the struggle to maintain her brand and stay relevant in a hostile publishing environment.
+Soon the Man becomes just another irritating part of May’s routine, like the endless talks and book signings that she does by day as part of the struggle to maintain her brand and stay relevant in a hostile publishing environment.
 Note that another of May’s books has the significant title Problem Solving For Staying Alive, and that May’s literary agent uses the same word to describe her success in publishing that the police use to describe her survival of assault: ‘lucky’.

 Who indeed is that Man?
 On the one hand his supernatural status, his ubiquity and his refusal to stay dead mark him as a classic slasher (of the masked and silent variety, like Michael Myers or Jason Voorhees) – although, for all that it is predatory, his constant pursuit of his final girl is also framed, in a qualified, highly problematic way, as romantic: for he comes to define, even to complete May.
 Yet on the other hand, at first May seems – impossibly – unaware that the Man has been coming for her every night; police, social workers and paramedics seem entirely unfazed by May’s implausible story of the Man, and at one point even break into song together; scenes arbitrarily change location with no regard for the conventions of topography; and May gradually realises that other women around her are also having to do nightly battle with their own personal demons/killers.